NFL Odds

 Point Spread Bets

 Point spread bets are the most common type of NFL bet.
-They involve betting on the point spread, which is a margin of victory that a team must win by to cover the spread.
+The point spread is a margin of victory that a team must win by to cover the spread.

 For example:

-• If the point spread is +6.5 for the Dallas Cowboys, they must either win the game or lose by no more than 6 points to cover the spread.
+- If the point spread is +6.5 for the Dallas Cowboys, they must either win the game or lose by 6 points or less to cover the spread.

 Moneyline Bets

-Moneyline bets involve betting on the winner of the game, regardless of the point spread.
-Moneyline bets are represented by odds and reflect the amount of money that can be won with a particular bet.
+Moneyline bets involve betting on the winner of the game, regardless of anything else.
+Here, bets are represented by odds that reflect the amount of money that can be won with a particular bet.

 For example: